 In the Financial Independence (FI) community, the name Dave Ramsey always stirs up some debate.
-I get it, but Dave Ramsey was really the first catalyst for me overcoming some limiting beliefs.
+I get it, but Dave Ramsey was really the first catalyst for me to overcome some limiting beliefs.
 I am a fan of giving credit where credit is due.
-Here are five reasons why I chose to share my testimony on the Dave Ramsey Radio show.
+Here are five reasons why I chose to share my testimony on the Dave Ramsey Radio Show.

 Gratitude For My Mentors

-I couldn’t have achieved what I have on my own.
-Certainly, my faith plays a HUGE part of it and then there are all the people who have helped me along the way.
+I couldn’t have achieved what I had on my own.
+Certainly, my faith plays a huge part in it and then there are all the people who have helped me along the way.
 Some up close and some from afar.
 I thought this victory lap would be a great way to give credit to my mentors.

 My boss was one of my biggest cheerleaders while I was getting out of debt (also now while I am building wealth).
 As a thank you, Tricia & I were able to purchase EntreLeadership by Dave Ramsey and get it signed for our boss.